Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Cycling

-Cycling plays an important role in Jena, both in everyday life and in leisure time.
-The Saale floodplain with its low-slope paths provides the backbone of Jena's cycling network.
-Many of these paths have been renewed, extended or completely newly created in recent years.
-In 2020, the route across the Landfeste was expanded and significantly improved in quality as an important main route.
-A traffic light is now available for a safe crossing of Karl-Liebknecht-Strasse.
+In 2020, the route via the Landfeste was expanded and significantly improved as an important main route.
+A traffic light is now available in the direct course for a safe crossing of Karl-Liebknecht-Straße.
 The park has been significantly upgraded in terms of design and offers a high quality of stay.

-Bild von der Lichtenhainer Brücke von Osten in Richtung Westen, Radfahrer und Fußgänger.
+Bild von der Lichtenhainer Brücke von Osten in Richtung Westen, Radfahrer und Fußgänger

-Pro cycling
+For cycling

 • beneficial to health (prevention of heart attacks, high blood pressure, cholesterol, diabetes, obesity)